 What's important to note here is that, when dialogue spills over into more than one paragraph (e.g., where a single speaker continues over two or more paragraphs), you don't need to close the quotation marks until they're finished speaking.
 However, each new paragraph still needs to have an opening quotation mark.

-More often than not, when you see a terminal mark placed outside the closing quotation mark, it's been written in error.
+More often than not, when you see a terminal mark placed outside the closing quotation mark, it has been written in error.
 However, there are certain instances where it's grammatically correct.
-For example:
+Knowing when to punctuate dialogue this way is important.

 Did Joseph really say, "She deserved it"?